-One thing that American Christians have interest in is whether or not the United States will have a connection to the Antichrist.
-Some believe that maybe the Antichrist himself will come from the land of the brave, while others believe that the country will fight against the tyrannical ruler of the future and defend Israel through the Tribulation.
+One thing that American Christians are interested in is whether or not the United States will have a connection to the Antichrist.
+Some believe that the Antichrist will come from the land of the brave, while others believe that the US will fight against the tyrannical ruler of the future and defend Israel through the Tribulation.
 In the center of this discussion is the book of Daniel.

-1. Lion with the eagle wings – England and America.
+- Lion with the eagle wings – England and America.
 Three lions are on the English coat of arms.
-The eagle wings being plucked off represent the United States which broke away from the British Empire in the late 1700s.
+The eagle wings being plucked off represent the United States, which broke away from the British Empire in the late 1700s.

-3. Leopard with four heads and four wings – Germany (and France).
-The leopard represents Germany because of the leopard tanks that the country developed.
+- Leopard with four heads and four wings – Germany (and France).
+The leopard represents Germany because of the Leopard tanks that the country developed.
 The four heads are four different German kingdoms.
 Many look at the first three German kingdoms as follows: A) the Holy Roman Empire (which developed out of the empire of Charlemagne, who was crowned emperor in the year 800).
-The Holy Roman Empire lasted until 1806).
+The Holy Roman Empire lasted until 1806.
 B) The German Empire (1871-1918).
 And C) Nazi Germany, known as the Third Reich (1933-1945).
 The fourth is now emerging.
 The four wings are symbolic of France since the rooster is their national animal.
-Both nations also corroborated on the leopard tanks and are founding members of the European Union.
+Both nations also cooperated on the Leopard tanks and are founding members of the European Union.

-4. Terrifying Beast – A one-world government headed by Britain, Germany, and Russia.
-Since the beast on Revelation 13 looks like a leopard this means that Germany will be the dominant power.[1]
+- Terrifying Beast – A one-world government headed by Britain, Germany, and Russia.
+Since the beast in Revelation 13 looks like a leopard, this means that Germany will be the dominant power.[1]

-Baxter comes to this conclusion primarily because of Daniel 7:11-12 which say, “Then I continued to watch because of the boastful words the horn was speaking.
+Baxter comes to this conclusion primarily because of Daniel 7:11-12, which says, “Then I continued to watch because of the boastful words the horn was speaking.
 I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)”

 Problems with the theory